aboy021/propellerhead-technical/README.md

 <a id="ajax"></a>
 ### AJAX

-Making the pages a little bit more responsive buy using ajax queries from client side javascript would have been good.
+Making the pages a little bit more responsive by using ajax queries from client side javascript would have been good.
 A REST api with a swagger front end, combined with clojure spec definitions for the entities involved would have been nice.